Last Updated on December 12, 2022

 In 2014 the Government of Burma announced an eVisa program for tourists.
 The program allows you to apply for a visa online rather than physically applying at an embassy or consulate.
 Once tourists are approved for the visa, it needs to be used within a three-month period.
 You can also apply at a Burmese Embassy or Consulate abroad.

-Note: In Burma, you will be required to show your passport with a valid visa at all airports, train stations, and hotels.
-Security checkpoints are common outside of tourist areas.
+Note: In Burma, you will also be required to show your passport with a valid visa at all airports, train stations, and hotels.
+Security checkpoints are also common outside of tourist areas.

 Additional information: Embassy of Burma; U.S. Department of State